-Hygrophila pinnatifida is a unique aquarium plant and can grow in gravels, rock, and driftwoods.
+Hygrophila Pinnatifida is a unique aquarium plant and can grow in gravel, rock, and driftwoods.
 They are famous for their attractive coloration.

 They present green, brown, and red colors depending on water and lighting conditions.
 They can also flower and produce purple flowers, enhancing the beauty of your aquarium.